hydephp/develop/README.md

 The Documentation Source for HydePHP Docs - Built with HydePHP of course!

+View the docs at https://hydephp.github.io/Docs/ and check out the HydePHP project at https://github.com/hydephp/Hyde!

 ## Contributing

 The documentation Markdown pages are in the _docs/ directory.
 PRs are encouraged!